dimaMachina/graphql-eslint/website/src/pages/rules/relay-page-info.md

 ---
-description:
-  "Set of rules to follow Relay specification for `PageInfo` object.\n\n- `PageInfo` must be an Object type\n- `PageInfo` must contain fields `hasPreviousPage` and `hasNextPage`, that return non-null Boolean\n- `PageInfo` must contain fields `startCursor` and `endCursor`, that return either String or Scalar, which can be null if there are no results"
+description: 'Set of rules to follow Relay specification for `PageInfo` object.'
 ---

 # `relay-page-info`